fighterpoul/gitflow_linter/doc/about.rst

 What is Gitflow? `Based on Atlassian: <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>`__

     The Gitflow Workflow defines a **strict branching model** designed around the project release.
-This provides a robust framework for managing larger projects.

     [...]